AllianceSoftware/alliance-platform-py/packages/ap-ui/DEVELOPMENT.md

 Reconciled by `normalizeMenubarComponentHtml()` in the fixture generator (React side) and `strip_static_menubar_extensions()` in `tests/test_html_ui_menubar_parity.py` (static side):

-- **Closed submenu popups**: React renders open menus in a portal and closed menus not at all;
+- **Stable submenu popups**: React renders open flyouts in a portal and closed menus not at all;
-  the static renderer renders every popup in place, hidden — flyouts in a `Popover.css`-styled wrapper (`data-apui-menu-popover`), inline menus as a hidden `<ul>` (`data-apui-menu-popup`).
-  Content parity for submenu menus comes from `layout="inline"` + `defaultExpandedKeys` fixture cases, which React does render during SSR.
+  the static renderer always renders a `Popover.css`-styled wrapper (`data-apui-menu-popover`) in place.
+Inline layout uses the same wrapper with the CSS `display: contents` contract, so `MenubarController.setLayout()` can switch that DOM tree to a positioned flyout.
+Closed wrappers are stripped for parity; visible inline wrappers are unwrapped so the `defaultExpandedKeys` fixtures still compare their submenu content.
 - **Submenu trigger element**: React defaults to `<div>` for triggers without `href`; the static renderer uses `<button type="button">` so menus work without React synthetic events.
 Fixture cases pass `elementType="button"` on the React side; the `type="button"` attribute is stripped